 Consider the company’s operating history, particularly in mold remediation.
 More years in the field often indicate greater experience in handling complex situations and suggest stability and reliability.

-Companies vary in specialization; some focus solely on mold removal, while others offer it within broader restoration services.
+Companies vary in specialization; some focus solely on mold remediation, while others offer it within broader restoration services.
 Specialists typically possess deeper knowledge and specific expertise.
 Ask about their experience with your mold problem and their approach to remediation, as this specialization can lead to more effective solutions.

 Response time and availability